-Additional parameters have been provided for users who are interested in developing current and new materials.
+Additional parameters have been provided for Lisa X users who are interested in developing current and new materials.
 From the Powder Type list, in the Preset step, select Custom Material...
 A new list named Custom Material Parameters will appear.

+Please note that Suzy printers do not support printing with custom materials.
 On the very bottom of the parameter list, you can click the button (Apply to all models) to update all extant models to the selected print settings.
 You can also choose to (Save) or (Delete material) without scrolling all the way up.